Clint ISD Cuts Ribbon on Mountain View High School

 Having three dental chairs with accouterments such as offertories in one classroom is high caliber, Harrington said.
 The camera projects real-time procedures on the writable TV screen, something that actually happens in dental school.

 “The excitement for our students is that it’s non-traditional.
 And the desks themselves are non-traditional as well because they are designed to be moved and work collaboratively.
 That really is the future of college education.
 “This is designed to be a (21st Century) lab,” Harrington said.

 Students can connect their Chromebooks to the monitor.

 Visiting students can watch procedures from viewing windows in the Mountain View health sciences hallway much like observers do in a hospital, without interrupting the medical or dental procedure.
 The hallway also becomes an extension of the classrooms.

 “I love the student-friendly EMR (Emergency Medical Responders) and CNA (Certified Nurse Assistant) classes,” said Lorenza Lujan, a health sciences teacher who oversees the dental lab, showing how the 65-inch interactive touch screen monitor splits into video/writing capability.

-PSC’s Firm Principal, Hector De Santiago, said two challenges that PSC overcame as the project designer were that the Health Professions Academy Building was on a tight site and that the construction involved several utilities, De Santiago said.
+Parkhill’s Firm Principal, Hector De Santiago, said two challenges that Parkhill overcame as the project designer were that the Health Professions Academy Building was on a tight site and that the construction involved several utilities, De Santiago said.